pancho-dev/pancho-dev/content/posts/creating-kubernetes-kind-cluster.md

 Have a nice day! 👋

-# kind doesn't have an ingress controller set by default so we will need to setup one.
+# kind doesn't have an ingress controller set by default
+# so we will need to setup one.
-# in the following example we will setup an nginx ingress proxy but we could usin any other ingresses like contour, ambassador, traefik, etc
+# In the following example we will setup an nginx ingress
+# proxy but we could usin any other ingresses
+# like contour, ambassador, traefik, etc

 # lets check the nodes we have
 $ kubectl get nodes